Muhammad Ali in media and popular culture: Video games

 Ali has appeared in numerous video boxing games, some of which feature him as the title character.
 Examples include Foes of Ali, Muhammad Ali Heavyweight Boxing and the Knockout Kings series and its follow-up, the Fight Night series.
+Ali appears and is playable in WWE 2K24 as part of the celebration of 40 years of WrestleMania.

 Trading cards

 Ali has many trading cards from sources around the globe but the 1965 Collezioni Lampo I Grandi Campioni Cassius Clay is widely considered his most valuable rookie card.

 Other

 Dance

 After Ali knocked-out German boxer Karl Mildenberger in 1966, there was a dance craze in Europe called "The Muhammad Ali Dance" which mimmicked Ali's footwork and punching stance to a swinging up-tempo beat.
 "The Muhammad Ali Dance" appeared in various teen dance television shows across Europe in 1966.

 Institutions

 Muhammad Ali Parkinson Center at the Barrow Neurological Institute in Phoenix, AZ—One of the world's largest dedicated Parkinson's Centers.

 Martial arts

 Martial artist and actor Bruce Lee was influenced by Ali, whose footwork he studied and incorporated into his own style while developing Jeet Kune Do in the 1960s.
-In turn, taekwondo fighter Jhoon Goo Rhee later taught Lee's "accupunch", a non-telegraphed punch, to Ali while coaching him; Ali used the "accupunch" to knockout Richard Dunn in 1975.
+In turn, taekwondo fighter Jhoon Goo Rhee later taught Lee's AccuPunch, a non-telegraphed punch, to Ali while coaching him; Ali used the technique to knockout Richard Dunn in 1975.

 Muhammad Ali vs. Antonio Inoki, a 1976 match in Tokyo between Ali and Japanese professional wrestler Antonio Inoki (now Muhammad Hussain Inoki) in 1976, was the first high-profile bout between a professional boxer and professional wrestler.
 The fight played an important role in the history of mixed martial arts (MMA).
 In Japan, the match inspired Inoki's students Masakatsu Funaki and Minoru Suzuki to found Pancrase in 1993, which in turn inspired the foundation of Pride Fighting Championships in 1997.
 Pride was acquired by its rival Ultimate Fighting Championship (UFC) in 2007.